giorginolab/vmd_plumed/doc/README.md

 When Plot is clicked, the currently loaded trajectory is exported to a temporary directory (shown in the console), and the driver utility is invoked.
 If there are no errors, a plot will show the CVs evaluated on the frames of the current trajectory.

 Troubleshooting: In case of errors, the console will provide diagnostics and the location of the temporary directory where computations are run.
-Common sources of error are:

 See the full instructions at http://www.multiscalelab.org/utilities/PlumedCVTool  and in the paper below: